mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 # [DC State Estimation](@id DCStateEstimationManual)
 To perform the DC state estimation, we first need to have the `PowerSystem` type that has been created with the DC model, alongside the `Measurement` type that retains measurement data.
-Subsequently, we can formulate either the weighted least-squares (WLS) or the least absolute value (LAV) DC state estimation model encapsulated within the abstract type `DCStateEstimation` using:
+Subsequently, we can formulate either the weighted least-squares (WLS) or the least absolute value (LAV) DC state estimation model encapsulated within the type `DCStateEstimation` using:
 * [`dcWlsStateEstimation`](@ref dcWlsStateEstimation),
 * [`dcLavStateEstimation`](@ref dcLavStateEstimation).